Clubs, Teams, and Activities

 4-H’ers are required to judge four classes of consumer items or services.
 Each class contains four similar items and has an accompanying situation statement.
 This statement describes a consumer and gives the needs to be considered when he/she makes a decision to purchase the item.
 Factors influencing these needs may include the person’s age, gender, available money, lifestyles, school or job status, preferences or other requirements that depend on the item given and the individual in the situation.

-If you would like to learn more about this activity, please visit the website, Georgia 4-H programs.
+If you would like to learn more about this activity, please visit the website, Cotton Boll and Consumer Judging

 A competition team where youth learn more about the chicken than they thought possible.
-Covering various topics regarding chicken anatomy, physiology, and their eggs; youth learn how to visually inspect and grade chickens and eggs.
+Various topics are explored regarding chicken anatomy, physiology, and eggs.
+Youth learn how to visually inspect and grade chickens and eggs.

 S.A.F.E.
 Shooting Sports